Skip to main content

 Kevin Patra's takeaways:

 1. Saquon Barkley runs wild against former club.
 Barkley insisted revenge on the Giants wasn't on his mind entering Sunday.
-What would have looked like if he had been out for revenge???
+What would it have looked like if he had been out for revenge???
 On the first possession, Barkley caught a pass on third-and-long and bulldozed DB Dane Belton.
 It was on.
 The running back was the best player on the field, generating big play after big play.
 Barkley galloped for runs of 55, 41 and 38 yards en route to 176 rushing yards on 17 carries.
-The running back did all that damage in only three quarters, resting for all but one snap of the fourth.
+The RB did all that damage in only three quarters, resting for all but one snap of the fourth.
 It marked the second-most rushing yards in a game in Barkley's career (189 in Week 16, 2019).
 Barkley's 10.4 yards per carry were the most in a game in his career with 15-plus carries.
 Even with the offensive line missing three starters, the running back has shown the ability to hit home runs.
 His three runs of 55-plus yards this season are the most in the NFL.
 The Eagles still couldn't score in the first quarter, and the offense was up-and-down Sunday, but leaning on Barkley was a cure-all.

-2. Giants' offense is in trouble without Andrew Thomas.
+2. Giants offense is in trouble without Andrew Thomas.
 If this is what Brian Daboll's crew looks like sans the starting left tackle -- yikes.
 The Giants couldn't generate a lick of offense.
 Daniel Jones was battered repeatedly by Philly's defensive front, the ground game was silent and Big Blue generated 119 total yards (or 68 fewer scrimmage yards than Barkley alone).
-Given the state of the Giants offensive line, it was surprising that Daboll didn't lean on the ground game early, with just three total handoffs in the first half.
+Given the state of the Giants' offensive line, it was surprising that Daboll didn't lean on the ground game early, with just three total handoffs in the first half.
 The game plan got Jones knocked around, and the quarterback missed a host of throws when he did have time.
 Daboll benched Jones with more than 10 minutes remaining in the fourth quarter in favor of Drew Lock.
 The coach said after the game that he did so to create a "spark," but Jones remains the starter.
 Instead of creating a spark, Lock simply turned out the lights on a forgettable game.
 The backup missed throws badly, fumbled twice and the offense remained in the mud.
 If Jones continues to take a beating in bad losses, the Giants organization will have to decide how long they're willing to risk injury for the $40 million quarterback.

 3. Eagles throw a sack party at MetLife.
 Philly entered the day with 11 total sacks in five games.
 Sunday, Vic Fangio's defense slammed the quarterback to the ground eight times, including seven on Jones.
 Everybody on the Eagles feasted.
 Nakobe Dean and Jalen Carter each generated two sacks.
 Getting production from those two critical young pieces will pace Philly's defense the rest of the way.
 Notably, Philly did the damage without bringing extra rushers.
 The Eagles recorded all eight of their sacks with a four-man pass rush, the most sacks and the highest sack rate (21.6%) with a four-man pass rush in a game this season.
 Even Bryce Huff got in on the fun.
 Huff generated five pressures on 18 pass rushes against the Giants, his first game with multiple pressures this season.
 It was the type of performance we expected when Fangio signed in Philly.
 Now, they need to continue against better offenses.